Bachelor of Science in Radio-Television-Film

 - Quantitative reasoning: one course required

 - Bring a student's total hours to 120

 Students can also fill elective hours by

-There are no formal sequences or "tracks" in the RTF degree; however, each upper-division class requires specific lower-division courses as a prerequisite.
-Students must look ahead at their long-range, upper-division plans before choosing and embarking upon their lower-division course work to ensure that they meet the prerequisites for the classes they may want to take in the future.
+There are no formal sequences or "tracks" in the RTF degree; however, each upper-division class requires specific prerequisites.
+Thus, students must look ahead at their long-range, upper-division plans before choosing and embarking upon their lower-division course work to ensure that they meet the prerequisites for the classes they may want to take in the future.